meechanism/meechanism/content/projects/watercolor/making-my-own.md

 end, I didn't really have high expectations.
 It is a cute pastel pink and the brand has part of my name in it. :B The lid doesn't close evenly, so one corner if always poking a bit higher, but I'm okay with that for the price.
-This tin did come with 24 pans, but as you can see in the photo, I only have half of it filled at this moment.
+This tin came with 24 pans, but as you can see in the photo, I only have half of it filled at this moment.

 ![Watercolor palette close up](./assets/watercolor-tin2.jpg)